Version Control (Git)

 Modeling history: relating snapshots

-- Each snapshot in Git refers to a set of "parents", the snapshots that preceded it.
+- In Git, a history is modeled as a directed acyclic graph (DAG) of snapshots - Each snapshot in Git refers to a set of "parents", the snapshots that preceded it.

 - A snapshot might descend from multiple parents.
 E.g., combining (merging) two parallel branches of development.